JAGJ10/jagj10.github.io/projects/cloth.md

 style:		dark
 ---

-### A CUDA/C++ Fluid-Cloth Two-Way Coupling ###
+### A CUDA/C++ Fluid-Cloth Coupling ###

 ![A frame from the simulation](../images/cloth.png) *1k fluid particles were dropped onto a cloth of 4k vertices.
-Two-way coupling is realized, evident by the fluid pushing the cloth down.*
+Two-way interaction is realized, evident by the fluid pushing the cloth down.*

 ### Overview ###
 This is a follow-up project to my [Position Based Fluids](http://jagj10.github.io/projects/pbf.html) implementation.